uwearzt/site-uwe-arzt/content/project/roomsensor/roomsensor.md

-extends: default.liquid
-title: "RoomSensor"
+title: RoomSensor
+layout: default.liquid
+data:
   shortlink: 425815d0
 ---
 # Overview

 Inside our new home we have an KNX <http://www.knx.org> automation bus.
 I have not found an nice looking "RoomSensor" which has the following sensor equipment: